Flutter Best Practices to Follow in 2024

 Flutter Layout

-1. Having a proper understanding of Flutter constraints
+1. Having a proper understanding of Flutter Constraints

 There is a golden rule of Flutter layout every Flutter developer must remember – Constraint goes down, size goes up, and the parent sets the position.
 Any widget in Flutter gets its constraints from its parent.
 Constraints are values of minimum and maximum height and minimum and maximum width.
 Now, these widgets will go through the list of their children.